psychospace/psychospace.info/✼ Credits.md

 [[✼ Psychospace.info]] is the product of many people's efforts.
 Their names are enshrined here.

-If you wish to financially support the development of this world, ==please consider donating to [Ko-fi](https://ko-fi.com/psychospace)==.
+If you wish to financially support the development of this world:
----
+- ==please consider donating to the curator's [Ko-fi](https://ko-fi.com/psychospace)==.
+- please consider donating or commissioning the individual contributors.

 Everything helps immensely, towards commissioning art, keeping the lights on, and keeping my body breathing.
 Thank you for your consideration.

-*This page was last updated on January 29th, 2023.*
+*This page was last updated on 4-4-24.*

 # Author & Curator